-Application Deadline: Monday, August 31, 2015
+Application Deadline: Wednesday, August 8, 2018

-Student travel grant recipients must be currently enrolled in a Ph.D. program, or undergraduate program, at a U.S. or international institution and conducting cutting-edge research in plasma physics.
-Advisors of prospective candidates should send a short (no more than one-page) email message motivating the request for this scholarship to the 2015 Program Chair David Meyerhofer (email@example.com) with a copy to DPP Administrator Saralyn Stewart (email@example.com) by 11:59pm Eastern Daylight Time Wednesday, August 8, 2018.
+Student travel grant recipients must be currently enrolled in a Ph.D. program, or high school program, at a U.S. or international institution and conducting cutting-edge research in plasma physics.
+Advisors of prospective candidates should send a short (no more than one-page) email message motivating the request for this student travel grant to the DPP 2018 Program Chair David Newman (firstname.lastname@example.org) with a copy to DPP Administrator Saralyn Stewart (email@example.com) by 11:59pm Eastern Daylight Time Wednesday, August 8, 2018.